brahmpowell/KJV-searcher/README.md

 ### TODO:
 Create a GUI.
 Fix case-sensitivity for all-caps use of LORD.
-Analyze memory usage, possibly change search method to live file reading instead of file loading (this may be slower, however)
+Analyze memory usage, possibly change search method to live file reading instead of file loading (this may be slower, however).
 Fix context printing in `findW()`.